cloudoperators/greenhouse/docs/contribute/local-dev.md

 ### Mock k8s Server, a.k.a. `envtest`

-The greenhouse controller needs a kubernetes API to run it's reconciliation against.
-This k8s API needs to know about the greenhouse CRDs to maintain the state of their respective resources.
+The Greenhouse controller needs a Kubernetes API to run it's reconciliation against.
+This k8s API needs to know about the Greenhouse CRDs to maintain the state of their respective resources.
 It also needs to know about any running admission/validation webhooks.

 We provide a local mock k8s apiserver and etcd leveraging the [envtest](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/envtest) package of SIG controller-runtime.
 This comes with the CRDs and MutatingWebhookConfiguration installed and provides a little bit of utility.
 Find the [docker image on our registry](https://github.com/cloudoperators/greenhouse/pkgs/container/greenhouse-dev-env).